adopted-ember-addons/emberx-select/README.md

 x-select also provides other actions that fire on different event types.
 These actions follow the HTML input event naming convention.

-**onblur**
+**on-blur**

-`onblur` fires anytime the `blur` event is triggered on the x-select component.
-When the action fires it sends three arguments: the component, the value, and the jQuery event.
+`on-blur` fires anytime the `blur` event is triggered on the x-select component.
+When the action fires it sends two arguments: the value, and the jQuery event.

-**onfocusout**
+**on-focus-out**

-`onfocusout` fires anytime the `focusOut` event is triggered on the x-select component.
-When the action fires it sends three arguments: the component, the value, and the jQuery event.
+`on-focus-out` fires anytime the `focusOut` event is triggered on the x-select component.
+When the action fires it sends two arguments: the value, and the jQuery event.

-**onclick**
+**on-click**

-`onclick` fires when x-select is clicked.
-When the action fires it sends three arguments: the component, the value, and the jQuery event.
+`on-click` fires when x-select is clicked.
+When the action fires it sends two arguments: the value, and the jQuery event.

 **on-disable** (x-option)